LeiWangR/JEANIE/README.md

 ## 1. The use of JEANIE

-The following sample codes show how to use our proposed JEANIE for sequence alignment in 6D (similar to the use of softDTW):
+The following sample codes show how to use our proposed JEANIE for sequence alignment in 6D (similar to the use of soft-DTW):

 Note that our JEANIE implementation based on [soft-DTW](https://github.com/Maghoumi/pytorch-softdtw-cuda) supports the pruning for difference lengths of features (the use of bandwidth setup).